-The internet messaging application was conceptualized because of an actual need (democratising phone-based communications) and it succeeded because it was able to capitalize on almost every emerging trend like push notifications and need like encryption.
+The internet messaging application was conceptualised because of an actual need (democratising phone-based communications), and it succeeded because it was able to capitalise on almost every emerging trend like push notifications and need like encryption.

 The best part?

-Even after 10 years of existence, the company still boasts its no ads, no games, and no gimmicks principle while making millions in revenue.
+Even after ten years of existence, the company still boasts its no ads, no games, and no gimmicks principle while making millions in revenue.

-Here’s a brief history of WhatsApp explaining it conceptualization, the initial WhatsApp business model, and the new WhatsApp business model after it was bought by Facebook.
+Here’s a brief history of WhatsApp explaining its conceptualisation, the initial WhatsApp business model, and the new WhatsApp business model after Facebook bought it.

 Who Founded WhatsApp?

-WhatsApp was founded by Brian Acton and Jan Koum in 2009 after they left their job at Yahoo!.
+Brian Acton and Jan Koum founded WhatsApp in 2009 after they left their job at Yahoo!.

 The startup story began when they left their job to travel around the world.
-But soon their savings started to sink and they had to apply for a job on Facebook, which didn’t work out as planned as well.
-They were quite disappointed, but this failure led them to start a new journey of their life – WhatsApp.
+But soon, their savings started to sink, and they had to apply for a job on Facebook, which didn’t work out as planned as well.
+They were quite disappointed, but this failure led them to start a new life journey – WhatsApp.

 WhatsApp 1.0 – Whatsapp Launches in 2009

-Jan Koum bought an iPhone in January 2009 and soon realized the potential of the app industry on few months old App Store.
+Jan Koum bought an iPhone in January 2009 and soon realised the app industry’s potential on few months old App Store.
 He wanted to build an app that shows statuses next to the individual names of the users.
-Koum discussed the idea with Acton and both started visiting Alex Fishman for more insights.
+Koum discussed the idea with Acton, and both started visiting Alex Fishman for more insights.
 But executing this idea was impossible without the help of an iOS developer.
 So, Alex introduced them to a Russian developer, Igor Solomennikov, whom he found on RentACoder.com.

-The beginning of the journey was not a smooth one, but like many other successful entrepreneurs, they paved their way through.
-Koum succeded in developing the iOS application and incorporated the ‘WhatsApp inc.’ in California on 24th February 2009
+The beginning of the journey was not a smooth one, but they paved their way through like many other successful entrepreneurs.
+Koum succeeded in developing the iOS application and incorporated the ‘WhatsApp inc.’ in California on 24th February 2009

-He named it as ‘WhatsApp’ because it sounded more like what’s up which aligned with the idea of statuses.
+He named it ‘WhatsApp’ because it sounded more like what’s up, which aligned with the idea of statuses.